thacherT1D/new-angular-curriculum/10 - Building Apps/14 - Filters.md

 {{$ctrl.myNumber | number:2}}
 ```

 Then the user will see `3.14` on the screen.
-Even though they see `3.14`, in the controller the data is still
+Even though they see `3.14`, in the controller the value is still `3.14159265359`.

 **Sequence of events**